Entanglement Scaling in Quantum Advantage Benchmarks

 The existence of an efficient classical algorithm which can simulate random quantum circuits seems unlikely.
 In particular, it would imply the violation of the Quantum Threshold Assumption (QUATH) \cite{Aaronson:2017:CFQ:3135595.3135617}.
-However, this says nothing of the number of qubits and the depths of the circuits required to first show this separation between quantum and classical computational devices.
+However, this says nothing of the number of qubits and the depths of the circuits required to demonstrate this separation between quantum and classical computational devices.
 To address this, all arguments to-date have extrapolated---based on numerics or counting resources---where the classical intractability crossover point will occur.
-Indeed, our theory fills in a missing gap by providing lower bounds under the empirically established assumption that random circuits producing highly correlated states are difficult to simulate.
-Interestingly, we found a window where the maximal possible amount of entanglement is strictly upper-bounded by half the number of qubits in ebits---prior numerical findings are positioned inside this narrow window.
+Our theory does not avoid this per se, it simply provides upper bounds of the entanglement generated by a random circuit.
+The same amount of entanglement generated by a random adversarial advantage circuit can be tested external to the adversarial advantage demonstration.
+We bound the required gate depth to maximally entangle any bipartition on a quantum processor, prior numerical simulations of the benchmark proposed in \cite{2016arXiv160800263B} are below this bound.
+It is important to note that the gate depths required to maximally entangle all bipartitions is not a sufficient condition to achieve quantum adversarial advantage.
+Our methods to perform analysis on the entanglement are based on ideas from tensor networks.
+Alternative approaches have previously studied the role of entanglement in quantum algorithms such as Shor's algorithm \cite{orus2004,kendon2006}.

 An observation of central importance is that existing quantum processors rely on qubits where the restriction is that these qubits interact on the 2D planar lattice.
 In the long-term, the specific layout will be of less consequence.
 However, for low-depth circuits a subtle implication is that the lattice embodies a small-world property, in which long-range correlations must be induced as a sequence of nearest neighbor operations.
-Indeed, the Hilbert space describing the quantum processor is entirely induced by a tensor network \cite{2015JSP...160.1389B} with the same underlying grid-geometry of the Hamiltonian governing the quantum processor itself.
-Our bounds are formulated in this setting and are generally applicable across all current quantum supremacy protocols.
+Indeed, the Hilbert space describing the quantum processor can be entirely induced by a tensor network \cite{2015JSP...160.1389B} with the same underlying grid-geometry of the Hamiltonian governing the quantum processor itself.
+Our bounds are formulated in this setting and are generally applicable across all current quantum adversarial advantage protocols.